 - Do not ignore software updates.
 Make sure the device you use to file taxes has the latest version of the operating system it uses.
 Update all out of date software on the device in order to stay current and protected from threats.

 - Do verify that sites use SSL [Secure Sockets Layer] encryption.
 Look for the padlock icon in your browser.
 Make sure the URL begins with “https,” not just “http.”

 - Do backup all the data you uploaded to an external drive and delete everything on the device you used to file with after you are done filing.

 You don’t have to take these precautions only during tax season, but can be applied year-round.
 All through the year, stay aware and cautious so that your data stays safe.
-Phishing messages, fraudulent mail claiming to be from the IRS, and other unsolicited emails are notorious for injecting malware into your devices.
+Phishing messages, fraudulent mail claiming to be from the ATO, and other unsolicited emails are notorious for injecting malware into your devices.
 Don’t give away your personal information freely.
 Keep your data safe and your devices protected.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.